Lima Airport Tips

 Allin chaskinqan kay means welcome in Quechua, the native language of millions of Peruvians.

-Here’s everything you need to know about Lima’s Jorge Chavez airport: step by step!
+Here’s everything you need to know about Lima, Peru’s Jorge Chavez airport: step by step!

 Questions about your trip?
 I offer personalized travel advice for Peru.
-Contact me to arrange a call!
+Contact me to arrange a call and download my travel guide app Peru’s Best.

+Most recently, I went through the national and international terminals on May 13, 2026 arriving from the US to Lima with a connection to Cusco.
 I put my name on my photos so you know they’re really from my experience in Lima.
-I’m not grabbing random airport photos off the internet (or worse, creating AI slop) and pretending that they’re the new Lima airport.
+I’m not grabbing random airport photos off the internet (or worse, creating AI slop) and pretending that they’re the new Jorge Chavez airport in Lima.

-International Arrivals at Jorge Chavez Airport Lima, Peru
+1. International Arrivals at Lima, Peru’s Jorge Chavez Airport

 The photos above are from my arrival from an international flight.
 Be prepared for a long walk.
-(Click on the photos above to see them bigger).
+Click on photos in this blog to see them bigger.

 Arriving on an international flight some airlines have counters where you can check information for connecting international flights.
 After those counters, people with connecting international flights follow the purple floor stripe and people staying in Peru follow the blue floor stripe that says Welcome to Peru: Immigration and Baggage Claim.
 Note that the sign on the ceiling just says Connecting Flights, as if that were for all connections.
 It’s only for international connections!
 Anybody staying in Peru must follow the signs for immigration.